matt-duyst/mapping-with-matt/_posts/2013-09-20-Yellow-Fever.markdown

 -8,103 humans are categorized as 'vulernable' for the outbreak.
 To calculate the number of people contracting Yellow Fever, the following formula was used:
  # of Contagious Mosquitoes * Bites/Day * Percent of Vulnerable Human Population -> 1,945 * 0.2 * 42.6 = 166 persons per day.

 The graphs below offer visual aide to Kalgraf's model through the lens of 3 scenarios: Cumulative Deaths (humans) vs Vulnerable Population, Cumulative Death during the outbreak, and Infectious Mosquitoes vs Cumulative Deaths.
+They serve as visual representations for the statistics recorded above.

 ![Map GIS](/assets/images/cumulative-vulnerable.png)